Learning to Love Again After Betrayal Trauma

 Surviving financial abuse and neglect as a single mother kept me too busy to worry about a new love interest.
 I decided to invest my limited emotional capacity in my children.

-hope after betrayal trauma
+HEALING after betrayal trauma

 Still single by the time my first child reached adulthood, I pined for a relationship but felt scared to enter into one.
 That’s the hallmark of disorganized attachment style (deep desire for combined with fear of intimacy).